 Jatiliuh is a great place to come with a family - there are plenty of restaurants nearby and the trails are even stroller accessible.
 For a truly unique experience, book a night’s stay at an accommodation amongst the rice fields and watch striking sunsets and fireflies light up the rice fields from your deck.
 It’s worth taking a scenic drive through Tabanan and stopping at the nearby five-metre Yeh Hoo Waterfall before leaving the region.

-Sidemen Rice Fields is found roughly a 1.5-hour drive east of popular Balinese towns like Sanur, Kuta and Ubud.
+Sidemen Rice Terraces are found roughly a 1.5-hour drive east of popular Balinese towns like Sanur, Kuta and Ubud.
 Whilst not as well known as Tegalalang and Jatiluwih, Sidemen Rice Fields are just as beautiful and peaceful.
 Relatively untouched, the rice fields cascade across the slopes of Mount Agung, Bali’s highest mountain, offering an authentic view of Balinese life.
 These rice fields are quite plain compared to others, but this is an advantage in terms of the peace and solitude you can enjoy as you walk the gentle track.
 The locals here are very friendly, and it’s lovely to watch the children play and connect with farmers working in their fields.

 Some visitors have trouble following the trail, which is not as well-defined as some of the more touristy rice fields - there is a river crossing at one point so it’s important to visit this rice field when the weather is good.
 We recommend wearing walking boots as there can be snakes in this area and it becomes muddy when it rains.